Earthworm: Economic impact

-Various worms are used in vermiculture, the practice of feeding organic waste to earthworms to decompose food waste.
-These are usually Eisenia fetida (or its close relative Eisenia andrei) or the brandling worm, commonly known as the tiger worm or red wiggler.
-They are distinct from soil-dwelling earthworms.
+Various worms are used in vermiculture, the practice of feeding organic waste to earthworms to transform it into vermicompost.
+These are usually Eisenia fetida (or its close relative Eisenia andrei) commonly known as the brandling worm, or tiger worm or red wiggler.
+They are distinct from soil-dwelling earthworms, living mainly in manure heaps.
 In the tropics, the African nightcrawler Eudrilus eugeniae and the Indian blue Perionyx excavatus are used.

 Earthworms are sold all over the world; the market is sizable.
 Doug Collicutt states, "In 1980, 370 million worms were exported from Canada, with a Canadian export value of $13 million and an American retail value of $54 million."

 Earthworms provide an excellent source of protein for fish, fowl, and pigs, but have also been used traditionally for human consumption.
 Noke is a culinary term used by the Māori of New Zealand to refer to earthworms, which they consider delicacies for their chiefs.